juanxo/backbone-teambox-tasks/README.md

 In a conversation over email (sooo retro) with @masylum(their CTO), he told me that they moved to a client-side solution, using Backbone.js.

-I've never tried before any client-side framework before (I used to think that they weren't really neccessary, as you could squeeze enough performance from a conventional rails application and it would be far easier to maintain)
+I've never tried any client-side framework before (I used to think that they weren't really neccessary, as you could squeeze enough performance from a conventional rails application and it would be far easier to maintain)